Win Now, Lose Later

 Is my child being taught the correct fundamentals to continue developing?

-At World Class Premier, we believe there is one additional reason.
-We believe they also quit due to lack of preparation.
+At World Class Premier, we believe there is one additional reason players quit early - lack of preparation.
 Many coaches are not preparing kids to succeed when they reach the age when winning actually matters.
 In soccer, technical skills and game intelligence become the difference makers as you get older.
 Player development and mastery of the game must replace the “winning is what matters most” mentality parents find themselves cheering for on Saturday morning.
+Development is first and, in time, once the kid's have more practice with the style of play and fundamental skills, the wins will come.
+Do you remember the scoreline of your early games in your sport?
+Do your parents?
+On the flipside, the development, skills, and mindset, you hone in those foundational years sticks with you for life!

 At World Class Premier, we refuse to adopt this formula.
 Our philosophy focuses on developing and preparing our players to win when it actually starts to matter.
 We understand development takes time and patience; patience from parents and coaches to allow the kids to make mistakes and learn from them.
-On Saturday mornings, we should be focused on seeing our kids execute techniques and plays learned at practice during the week, knowing that when kids are taught the right techniques and are encouraged to worry about developing in those areas rather than on winning, everyone eventually wins in the end when winning truly begins to matter.
-Remember, winning at the right age could mean catching the eye of an academy or college coach.
+On Saturday mornings, we should be focused on seeing our kids execute techniques and plays learned at practice during the week, knowing that when kids are taught the right techniques and are encouraged to worry about developing in those areas rather than on winning, everyone eventually wins in the end.
+Remember, winning at the right age could mean catching the eye of college coach or higher level.
+The only way to get there is to focus primarily on development in the early years.

 Kokou Assigbe, Director of Coaching